krazyjakee/nodot/README.md

 ### AI

-- LineOfSight2D - A 2D line of sight to detect nodes in line of sight
-- LineOfSight3D - A 3D line of sight to detect nodes in line of sight
+- LineOfSight - A line of sight to detect nodes in line of sight
-- ViewCone2D - A 2D view cone to detect nodes in line of sight within the limits of the cone
-- ViewCone3D - A 3D view cone to detect nodes in line of sight within the limits of the cone
+- ViewCone - A view cone to detect nodes in line of sight within the limits of the cone

 ### Targetting

-- HitScan2D - Simulate a fast object being fired at a target in 2D
-- HitScan3D - Simulate a fast object being fired at a target in 3D
+- HitScan - Simulate a fast object being fired at a target
-- Projectile2D - Simulate a slow moving object being fired at a target in 2D
-- Projectile3D - Simulate a slow moving object being fired at a target in 3D
+- Projectile - Simulate a slow moving object being fired at a target
-- HomingProjectile2D - Simulate a slow moving object that homes in on a target in 2D
-- HomingProjectile3D - Simulate a slow moving object that homes in on a target in 3D
+- HomingProjectile - Simulate a slow moving object that homes in on a target

 ### Damage

-- Damage - A node to apply damage
+- Damagable - A node to apply damage
-- Explosion2D - A 2D explosion area damage with line of sight
-- Explosion3D - A 3D explosion area damage with line of sight
+- Explosion - An explosion area damage with line of sight
-- DamageArea2D - 2D interval area damage
-- DamageArea3D - 3D interval area damage
+- DamageArea - Interval based area damage

 ### Effects

-- ImpactDecal3D - For adding bullet holes/blood splashes etc to 3D surfaces
+- ImpactDecal - For adding bullet holes/blood splashes etc to surfaces
-- Pointer - A CanvasContainer that follows a 2D or 3D node
+- CanvasAttachment - A CanvasContainer that follows a 3D node
 - HealthBar - A node to display a health bar
-- Outliner2D - A node to outline 2D objects
-- Outliner3D - A node to outline 3D objects
+- ObjectOutliner - A node to outline objects
-- Flash3D - A node to create a light flash and temporary effect such as a muzzle flash
+- MuzzleFlash - A node to create a light flash and temporary effect such as a muzzle flash

+#### Weather

+- RainEffect - A node to create rain effects
+- WindEffect - A node to create wind effects
+- SnowEffect - A node to create snow effects
+- FogEffect - A node to create fog effects

 ### Environment

 #### Elements

-- Fire3D - A node to create 3D fire
-- Fire2D - A node to create 2D fire
+- Fire - A node to create fire
-- Water3D - A node to create 3D water
-- Water2D - A node to create 2D water
+- Water - A node to create water

-#### Nature
+### Interactive

-- Grass3D - A node to create 3D grass
+- Breakable - A node to create breakable objects
-- Grass2D - A node to create 2D grass
+- ShrapnelEmitter - A node to create a shrapnel emitter (e.g. glass shards)

-#### Interactive

-- Breakable3D - A node to create 3D breakable objects
+- Button3D - A node to create an interactive 3D button
-- Breakable2D - A node to create 2D breakable objects

 ### First Person

 - FPSGun - A node to create a first person 3D gun or projectile weapon
 - FPSIronSight - A node to position an ironsight camera
+- FPSLaunchPosition - A node to position the point at which a projectile is launched
 - FPSLeftHand - A node to attach a left hand to the weapon
 - FPSRightHand - A node to attach a left hand to the weapon
-- FPSArms - A node to attach 3D hands and arms to the weapon
+- FPSArms - A node to attach hands to the weapon

 ### Sound